Best kitchen appliances for Bake Off fans

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-If you've been inspired to get baking, but found your kitchen is woefully under-equipped, we're here to help.
+If you've been bitten by the Bake Off bug and inspired to get baking, only to find your kitchen is woefully under-equipped, we're here to help.
 We've rounded up the baking gadgets and kitchen appliances that are on the top of any baker's dream list, making baking effortless and helping you to avoid those dreaded soggy bottoms.

-Let our round-up of the most sought-after kitchen gadgets for aspiring bakers inspire you, then use our independent expert reviews of everything from ovens and range cookers to mixers, food processors and blenders to find the perfect new baking gadgets for you.
+Let our round-up of the most sought after kitchen gadgets inspire you, then use our independent expert reviews of everything from ovens and range cookers to mixers, food processors and blenders to find the best models around.

-We've found Best Buy appliances for all budgets, and we compare prices daily, so our reviews will help you buy the best product at the best possible price.
-Sign up today for a Which? trial and access all our expert reviews of the latest kitchen appliances.
-Already a member?
-Log in to see our extensive kitchen appliance reviews.
+The new Bake Off presenters may be untested, but our in-depth lab tests have found Best Buy appliances for all budgets, and we compare prices daily, so our reviews will help you buy the best product at the best possible price.

+Only logged-in Which? members can get our verdict on these popular gadgets to see if they are really worth the cash.
+Not yet a member?
+Take a £1 Which? trial to get instant access to all our reviews.

 |